tjip1234/NMR-program/README.md

 ---

 > *Is it good?
 No. Does it work?
 Mostly.
 Will it corrupt your data?
 Probably not.
-Should you use TopSpin instead?
-Maybe.
-But this one is free, open source, and it's ours.*